 Always make sure you close your make-up when you’re done and keep it out of direct sunlight.
 Both air and UV rays can degrade your products’ ingredients and destroy their preservatives, causing them to lose their efficacy and expire even faster.

 If you have an eye infection or cold sore, don’t use any eye make-up on the affected area.
 If, however, you really can’t face heading to the office without a slick of mascara or a bit of lippie, make sure you get rid of it the moment you start to heal.

 Now that you’ve got a bit more space in your beauty stash, consider trying new exciting beauty products and formulas that you haven’t experimented with yet.
-For example, if you’ve always used liquid foundation, consider trying something with a crème to powder finish – or try a matte finish lippie.
+For example, if you’ve always used matte foundation, consider trying something with a glossy finish – or try a matte finish lippie.
 You never know, you might just find something you didn’t know you adored, so go wild and have fun!